liviu-hariton/localhost/README.md

 ### Prerequisites

-* macOS includes a pre-installed version of Apache.
-However, you may check to see if the `/usr/local/etc/httpd/extra/` directory exists as expected
+* even though MacOS includes a pre-installed version of Apache, this tool will install the latest available version in Homebrew.
+    * the default install location is `/usr/local/etc/httpd/extra/`
     * here, the folder `vhosts` will be created for keeping the virtual host configuration files that will be created
 * the standard Apache configuration is located at `/usr/local/etc/httpd/httpd.conf`
 * the self-signed certificates will be stored in
-    * `/etc/apache2/ssl/server.crt`
+    * `/usr/local/etc/httpd/ssl/server.crt`
-    * `/etc/apache2/ssl/server.key`
+    * `/usr/local/etc/httpd/ssl/server.key`

 ### Installation